giftyemefatechhub/sustainableproject/public/doc/test-driven-development.md

 In this exercise you shall practise how to work according to the test-driven development process where you write your tests first and then write code to pass the test.

-Do remember the TDD mantra, "red/green/refactor", repeating the steps of adding test cases that fail, passing them, and refactoring.

-* Decide on a feature you want to develop
-* Add a test case for the feature
-* Execute the test case and watch it fail
-* Implement the feature
-* Execute the test case and watch it pass

 [[_TOC_]]